 Osteopathic Education and Experience

-Arianne will complete a four year Master of Practice in Osteopathic Manual Sciences (M.OMSc) at the Canadian Academy of Osteopathy in April 2019.
+Arianne completed a four year Master of Practice in Osteopathic Manual Sciences (M.OMSc) at the Canadian Academy of Osteopathy in 2019.

 She has over 4000 hours of hands-on training as well as an in-depth education in anatomy, physiology and pathology.